Topological invariance of torsion sensitive intersection homology: Intrinsic stratifications

 \section{Intrinsic stratifications}

 In this section we consider common coarsenings of CS sets.
-In general, each CS set possesses an intrinsic stratification that coarsens all others; this is due to King and Sullivan \cite{Ki} and a thorough discussion can be found in \cite[Section 2.10]{GBF35}.
-However, since not all stratifications are adapted to a given coefficient system, it is necessary to refine the construction to take the coefficients into account.
-A version of such a construction for fairly general sheaf complexes can be found in Habegger-Saper \cite[Section 3]{HS91}.
-Furthermore, we have seen in Section \ref{S: inv} that we may wish to only consider coarsenings that preserve some subspace, without letting strata in the subspace ``merge'' with other strata not in the subspace.
+In particular, each CS set possesses an intrinsic stratification as a CS set that coarsens all others; this is due to King and Sullivan \cite{Ki} and a thorough discussion can be found in \cite[Section 2.10]{GBF35}.
+This generalizes the classical situation for PL spaces, which is treated in \cite[Section 2.10.1]{GBF35}.
+Since not all stratifications are adapted to a given coefficient system, it will be necessary to refine the construction of a coarsest stratification to take the coefficients into account.\footnote{A version of such a construction for fairly general sheaf complexes can be found in Habegger-Saper \cite[Section 3]{HS91}.} Furthermore, we have seen in Section \ref{S: inv} that we may wish to only consider coarsenings that preserve some subspace, without letting strata in the subspace ``merge'' with other strata not in the subspace.
 So this is a further ingredient we will consider for our common coarsenings.
-Many of the basic ideas are the same as in the above references, but in order to account for the additional ingredients we provide most of the details.